amgross/CMSIS-POSIX/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-A partial implementation of the CMSIS‑RTOS2 API on a POSIX platform for testing and mocking embedded code.
+An implementation of the CMSIS‑RTOS2 API on a POSIX platform for testing and mocking embedded code.

 ---